atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

 *   **estimatedRefundAmount **<mark style="color:blue;">**string**</mark>

     Estimated amount which can be got back for this refund.

+    {% hint style="info" %} Estimated amount is calculated using the current time+12 hours to match airline rules.
+This is to reserve time for Atlas to go to the airline to process the refund.

+ {% endhint %}
 *   **transactionFee **<mark style="color:blue;">**decimal**</mark>

     The transaction fees for this refund.
 *   **refundOfferId **<mark style="color:blue;">**string**</mark>

     Refund offer id for this quotation which can be used for the coming refund call.

 {% endtab %}

 {% tab title="Samples" %}